-Unsatisfactory Needs Improvement Proficient Excellent 1c: Establishing Goals and Developing a Therapy Program Appropriate to the Setting and Students Served.
-Speech-Language Pathologist has no clear goals for the therapy program, or they are inappropriate to either the situation or the age of the students.
-Speech-Language Pathologist's goals for the therapy room are basic and are partially suitable to the situation and to the age of the students.
+Lestablishing Goals and Developing a Therapy Program Appropriate to the Setting and Students Served.
+Proficient Excellent does not use assessment results, clinical judgment, and current available data to formulate goalsSpeech-Language Pathologist writes goals that are not measurable or appropriateNo knowledge of developmental hierarchy is evident in goal writingSpeech-Language Pathologist does not modify goals and objectives based on student progressSpeech-Language Pathologist witingSpeech-Language Pathologist does not modify goals and objectives based on student progressSpeech-Language Pathologist witingSpeech-Language Pathologist does not modify goals and objectives based on student progress when directedSpeech-Language Pathologist modifies goals and objectives based on student progress when directedSpeech-Language Pathologist modifies goals and objectives based on student progress when directedSpeech-Language Pathologist modifies goals and objectives based on student progress when directedSpeech-Language Pathologist modifies goals and objectives based on student progress when directedSpeech-Language Pathologist modifies goals and objectives based on student progress when directedSpeech-Language Pathologist modifies goals and objectives based on student progress when directedSpeech-Language Pathologist modifies goals and objectives based on student progress when directedSpeech-Language Pathologist modifies goals and objectives based on student progress when directedSpeech-Language Pathologist modifies goals and objectives based on student progress when directed.
 Speech-Language Pathologist's goals for the therapy program are clear and appropriate to the situation in the school and the age of the students.
-Speech-Language Pathologist's goals for the therapy program are highly appropriate to the situation in the school and the age of the student and have been developed following consultations with the student's educational team.
-1c: Critical Attributes -Speech-Language Pathologist does not use assessment results, clinical judgment, and current available data to formulate goalsSpeech-Language Pathologist writes goals that are not measurable or appropriateNo knowledge of developmental hierarchy is evident in goal writingSpeech-Language Pathologist does not modify goals and objectives based on student progressSpeech-Language Pathologist does not collect necessary data. -Speech-Language Pathologist inconsistently uses assessment results, clinical judgment, and current available data to formulate goalsSpeech-Language Pathologist writes generalized measurable goals to address student needsA limited knowledge of developmental hierarchy is evident in goal writingSpeech-Language Pathologist modifies goals and objectives based on student progress when directedSpeech-Language Pathologist collects limited data. -Speech-Language Pathologist uses assessment results clinical judgment, and current available data to formulate goalsSpeech-Language Pathologist writes individualized measurable goals to meet the students' specific needsGoals and objectives are written in a clear, developmental hierarchySpeech-Language Pathologist modifies goals and objectives based on student progressSpeech-Language Pathologist maintains data necessary to modify IEP goals as needed. -Speech-Language Pathologist is able to effectively communicate to parents, staff members, and/or students the reason for the formulation of individual goals and objectivesSpeech-Language Pathologist uses data from multiple sources in goal writingSpeech-Language Pathologist consistently modifies goals based on students' progress and input from other colleagues outside the therapy settingWhen developmentally appropriate the Speech-Language Pathologist reviews and develops IEP goals with the student.
+Speech-Language Pathologist's goals for the therapy program are highly appropriate to the situation in the school and the age of the student and have been developed following consultations with the student's educational team. data. -Speech-Language Pathologist uses assessment results clinical judgment, and current available data to formulate goalsSpeech-Language Pathologist writes individualized measurable goals to meet the students' specific needsGoals and objectives are written in a clear, developmental hierarchySpeech-Language Pathologist modifies goals and objectives based on student progressSpeech-Language Pathologist maintains data necessary to modify IEP goals as needed. -Speech-Language Pathologist is able to effectively communicate to parents, staff members, and/or students the reason for the formulation of individual goals and objectivesSpeech-Language Pathologist uses data from multiple sources in goal writingSpeech-Language Pathologist consistently modifies goals based on students' progress and input from other colleagues outside the therapy settingWhen developmentally appropriate the Speech-Language Pathologist reviews and develops IEP goals with the student.